OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ## Previous changes

 Some previous adjustments to the report have a bearing on the new changes that emerged this year.
-In past reports, 4 key metrics were used to predict the performance of an organization:
+In past reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to predict the performance of an organization:

  - Throughput

- 1. Deployment frequency (DF)
+ 1. Deployment frequency
- 1. Lead time for changes (LT)
+ 1. Lead time for changes

  - Stability

- 3. Change failure rate (CFR)
+ 3. Change failure rate
- 3. Mean time to recovery (MTTR)
+ 3. Mean time to recovery

-In 2018, a fifth metric was added for *availability*.
-The researchers later changed this to *reliability*.
-The original 4 metrics represented software delivery performance, but with the added reliability metric, the complete set measures software delivery and operational performance (often shortened to "SDO performance").
+In 2018, DORA added a new metric for *availability*.
+They later changed this to *reliability*.
+You could measure software delivery performance with the original 4 metrics, but using all 5 lets you measure software delivery *and operational* performance, often shortened to *SDO performance*.

-You'll often find statements that mention the relationship between the SDO performance metrics and broader organizational performance.

-Teams who excel in all five measures exhibit exceptional organizational performance.
+Performing well against all 5 measures drives organizational performance.
+The organization is more likely to achieve its goals where teams excel in these metrics.

 ## Clusters

-- What is a cluster
-  - You throw down all the different organizations onto a chart and the clusters appear
-  - Organizations in a cluster are all similar to each other
-  - Organizations in one cluster are different to organizations in other clusters
-  - You create the clusters *after* the data, so they can change... they appear from the data
+A cluster is a group of data whose members are more similar to each other than they are to items in another group.
+This is useful in the State of DevOps report as it allows many different organizations to be arranged methodically for comparison.

+The research team uses hierarchical clustering to discover the performance groups in the State of DevOps report.
+This technique doesn't define clusters in advance but lets them emerge from the data.

+These clusters are used to test hypotheses, such as "Continuous Delivery drives software delivery performance".
+Each time the researchers repeat the analysis on a different sample, they can test the validity of the hypothesis.

 ## Software delivery performance clusters

-If you've followed the report for a while, you'll be familiar with the software delivery performance clusters.
+If you've followed the State of DevOps Report for a while, you'll be familiar with the software delivery performance clusters.
 Each group represents a different level of performance against throughput and stability metrics.
-This usually results in four clusters:
+This usually results in four groups:

 | Performance level | Lead time      | Deployment frequency           | Change failure rate | Mean time to resolve |
 |-------------------|----------------|--------------------------------|---------------------|----------------------|